sigp/lighthouse/book/src/mainnet-validator.md

 - Thoroughly exploring the [Eth2 Launchpad][launchpad] website
   - Try running through the deposit process *without* actually submitting a deposit.
-- Read through this documentation, especially the [Slashing Protection][slashing] section.
+- Reading through this documentation, especially the [Slashing Protection][slashing] section.
 - Running a [testnet validator][testnet-validator].
 - Performing a web search and doing your own research.